rage/java-programming/data/week2/3-repeating.md

 System.out.println("The sum of the numbers is " + sum);
 ```

-Next off we will get familiar with loops.

 ## Loops and Infinite Loops
 A loop consists of an expression that determines whether or not the code within the loop should be repeated, along with a block containing the source code to be repeated.
 A loop takes the following form.